AKASHAorg/eth-bucharest/apps/example-app/README.md

 - initialize apps and widgets (calls the `initialize` method on the apps and widgets - if provided)
 - register apps and widgets (calls the `register` method on the apps and widgets)

-> Note: The plugins are initialized firs so they are already available in the opts param of the register function
+> Note: The plugins are initialized first so they are already available in the opts param of the register function
 > and in the root component of the apps and widgets.
 >
 > However, the plugin you are trying to access can be provided by an app that is not installed so additional